maskirovka3301-oss/gtrends-mayday/README.md

                                     - s = Sports
                                     - h = Top stories
   --only-keep-last                When using --screenshots-per-term > 1, only keep the last successful
-                                  (200) screenshot for each term and delete previous ones --help, -h                      Show this help message
+                                  screenshot for each term and delete previous ones --explode                       Decompose keywords into all non-empty subsequences (order preserved) When not specified, only the exact keyword strings are used --help, -h                      Show this help message

 Examples:
-  # Worldwide forensic pruning detection
+  # Worldwide forensic pruning detection (exact keywords)
   node index.js --keyword-file ./keywords.json --date "Past 5 years"

+  # Same but with decomposition (generates all subsequences)
+  node index.js --keyword-file ./keywords.json --date "Past 5 years" --explode

   # US-specific with custom output directory
   node index.js --keyword-file ./keywords.json --region US --date "Past 5 years" --output-dir ./us_forensic